-It takes a lot of hard work and time to get all the right information into your Customer Relationship Management (CRM) software.
+It takes a lot of time, energy, and effort to get all the right data into your Customer Relationship Management (CRM) software.
 But what do you do with it once it’s there?
+How do you get your hard work to pay off?
 Here are just five ideas for mining your CRM data and boosting your end-of-year fundraising.

 If you aren’t using a CRM at your organization, today’s the day to begin collecting key data on your audiences.
-Then try out these ideas to leverage that powerful information and bring your nonprofit increased volunteer engagement, bigger donations, and more recurring gifts.
+After you start collecting that data, then try out these ideas to leverage that powerful information and bring your nonprofit increased volunteer engagement, bigger donations, and more recurring gifts.

 Email smarter, not harder